...

 Hi, I’m Henk.

-I work with couples who are navigating conflict, feeling disconnected, or struggling to communicate safely when conversations at home become heated or escalate.
-I provide a supportive space where you can talk together in a calm, constructive way — even about the hard stuff.
+I work with couples who are facing conflict, feeling disconnected, or finding it hard to communicate safely when conversations at home become tense or escalate.
+I provide a calm, supportive space where you can talk together more constructively, understand what is happening between you, and begin finding a more respectful and connected way forward.

 In each session, we explore meaningful paths forward—helping you move through challenges and toward reconnection, growth, and healing.